hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > Who learn must for a pot of porter pay
 >
-> The landlord to remumerate; what's spent
+> The landlord to renumerate; what's spent
 >
 > Is all he has in lieu of weekly rent.
 >
 > Bel.
-Such teachers and their plans I reporbate,
+Such teachers and their plans I reprobate,
 >
 > Their practices bad morals inculcate,
 >